innogames/slack-bot/readme.md

 ![Screenshot](./docs/jenkins-trigger-2.png)

 ### Jenkins build notifications
-The bot has also the possibility to create one time notifications for jenkins builds.
-This might be useful for long running jobs where the devs is waiting for the result.
+The bot also has the possibility to create one time notifications for Jenkins builds.
+This might be useful for long-running jobs where the devs are waiting for the result.

 **Example:**
 - `inform me about build NightlyTests` (watches the most recent running build)